Searching for axion forces with spin precession in atoms and molecules: Experimental setup and background overview

 Now we describe a protocol to measure an axion gradient from the Earth.
 In this case there is no moving mass, and therefore no $\mathcal{M}$ switch.
 This introduces a challenge, as we no longer have a way to change the axion field, and are therefore potentially susceptible to the many DC drifts and offsets in EDM-style spin precession experiments~\cite{Baron2017ACMELong}.
 However, we discuss two methods which can help mitigate this.

 We can continue to the use the $H,Q$ co-magnetometer pair to distinguish between a constant background magnetic field and the background axion field.
 A greater challenge is absolute phase offsets, for example arising from the fact that the state initialization and readout stages will always have some finite, drifting offset set by the polarization of lasers with different beam paths.
-To address this, we propose to use the fact that the velocity dispersion in the molecular beam~\cite{Hutzler2011ThO,Hutzler2012Review} results in an accumulated phase angle which is time-dependent relative to the time after the production of the molecular beam pulse at $t=0$~\cite{Baron2017ACMELong}:
+To address this, we propose to use the fact that the velocity dispersion in the molecular beam~\cite{Hutzler2011ThO,Hutzler2012Review,Hutzler2014Thesis,Ho2020YbFImprove} results in an accumulated phase angle which is time-dependent relative to the time after the production of the molecular beam pulse at $t=0$~\cite{Baron2017ACMELong}:

 This arises from the fact that slower molecules take longer to get to the spin precession region, and when they arrive they spend more time precessing and therefore accumulate more phase.
-Because the ACME spin precession readout protocol involves rapid, time-resolved readout to normalize against molecular beam yield fluctuations~\cite{Kirilov2013SNL}, this also gives the ability to resolve this time-dependence on a single shot.
+Because the ACME spin precession readout protocol involves rapid, time-resolved readout to normalize against molecular beam yield fluctuations~\cite{Kirilov2013SNL}, this also gives the ability to resolve this time-dependence on a single shot~\cite{Hutzler2014Thesis}.
 This has the advantage of offering significant robustness against preparation and measurement phase errors, which will be constant, and physical spin precession phases, which will have a time-dependence.
 Note that inferring the spin precession from the asymmetry time-dependence also provides robustness against sources of offsets such as light shifts from the lasers themselves, which will not accumulate over the entire spin precession period (and which can be probed by varying laser parameters.)
+A careful experimental characterization of this protocol would be needed to determine whether it could be used to reach the same frequency sensitivity as the EDM protocol

 Therefore, the proposed protocol to measure the axion gradient from the earth is the following.
+Note that this protocol is in addition to the established ACME methods for precision measurement of molecular phases, see for example~\cite{Baron2014ACMEI,Baron2017ACMELong,ACME:2018yjb}:

 \begin{itemize} \item Switch between the $H$-state and $Q$-state in periods of around 1~second.
 This will enable robust co-magnetometry, in particular the measurement of background magnetic fields. \item Measure the time dependence of the asymmetry, in particular its slope: $\frac{\partial \mathcal{A}}{\partial t}$. \item Compare the asymmetry slope for the $Q$ and $H$ states.
 The axion field should cause a component of $\frac{\partial \mathcal{A}}{\partial t}$ which changes between $Q$ and $H$, but otherwise does not change. \end{itemize}